Skip to main content

 Mandatory Solar PV

-In June 2025, the government announced that solar panels will become a functional requirement of Building Regulations under the FHS.
-Developers must achieve 40% solar coverage of the building's floor area where feasible, or install a “reasonable amount” where shade or orientation constraints apply.
+Requirement L3, enacted in the March 2026 Building Regulations amendments, makes on-site renewable electricity generation a functional requirement of Building Regulations.
+Developers must achieve PV coverage equivalent to 40% of the dwelling's ground floor area where feasible (AD L1 para 5.73), or install a “reasonable amount” where shade or orientation constraints apply.

 Enhanced Fabric Performance

-The FHS uses a whole-building performance approach through HEM, meaning builders can trade off between different fabric elements and systems.
-However, the notional dwelling specification (the reference building that sets the performance target) uses significantly improved fabric values compared to current standards.
+The FHS uses a whole-building performance approach, meaning builders can trade off between different fabric elements and systems.
+Each compliance route (HEM and SAP 10.3) has its own notional dwelling specification, with different fabric values calibrated to achieve the same overall performance standard.
+Both use significantly improved values compared to current standards.
 For full details, see our Part L Changes page.

-The airtightness target of 3 m³/(h·m²) at 50 Pa is particularly significant — this is far tighter than the current regulatory maximum of 8 m³/(h·m²) and will typically require mechanical ventilation with heat recovery (MVHR) to maintain indoor air quality.
+The airtightness target of 3 m³/(h·m²) at 50 Pa is particularly significant.
+This is far tighter than the current regulatory maximum of 8 m³/(h·m²) and will typically require mechanical ventilation to maintain indoor air quality.
+The FHS notional dwelling specifies decentralised mechanical extract ventilation (dMEV), though many builders choose MVHR for the heat recovery benefits it provides in very airtight homes.
 See our Ventilation & Part F page for more detail.

 Overheating Protection